kaifishr/kaifishr.github.io/_posts/2021-01-21-layer-wise-relevance-propagation.md

 ## Implementation

 Depending on the information processing operation within the VGG network, relevance information sent back needs to be processed differently.
-The VGG network consists basically of four different layers: convolutional, pooling, flattening, and densely connected layer operations.
+The VGG network consists basically of four different layers: convolutional, pooling, flattening, and fully connected layers.
 In the subsequent subsections, I will use `x`, `w`, and `r` for the activations, weights, and relevance scores, respectively.

 ### Convolution

 Let’s start with the convolutional operations.
 Here we use the same strides and padding as during the forward pass.
 We also make sure that the activations are set to one if we reached the input layer.
 This ensures that the image’s pixel values are not used to compute the relevance scores for the input.
-Otherwise we would end up with a biased result.
+Otherwise, we would end up with a biased result.
 The remaining part corresponds to the $z^+$-rule.
 In contrast to the information processing in fully connected layers, convolutional operations on feature maps oftentimes overlap depending on the stride.
 It is therefore necessary to sum up the relevance scores of the feature map activations.

 ```python
     def relprop_conv(self, x, w, r, name, strides=(1, 1, 1, 1), padding='SAME'):